Strilanc/Strilanc.github.io/_posts/2016-11-20-teleportation-from-simple-moves.md

 When I say that measuring one qubit can't affect another, I'm talking about the expected outcomes of the circuit.
 I'm thinking in terms of what you know about the circuit's function *ahead of time*, when you *don't condition on the measurement results*.

-When the trope says that measuring one qubit might affect another, it is describing the fact that measuring a qubit *can give you new information* about the state of another qubit.
+When the spooky-action trope says that measuring one qubit might affect another, it is describing the fact that measuring a qubit *can give you new information* about the state of another qubit.
 The information you can learn just happens to be flexible in such a counter-intuitive way that people resort to describing the situation as one qubit instantaneously affecting another.
 Even though that's known to be a misleading analogy.

-I hope that was convincing, because we're about to make things worse by sliding the measurements leftward until they hop over the controls:
+I hope that clarification was convincing, because we're about to make things worse by sliding the measurements leftward until they hop over the controls:

 <img style="max-width:100%; border:1px solid black;" src="/assets/{{ loc }}/step12-undefer-measurement.png"/>

 This step also doesn't affect the ahead-of-time-expected function of the circuit.
+Classical and quantum controls are equivalent.
-A fact which is surprising enough that it has a name: the [deferred measurement principle](https://en.wikipedia.org/wiki/Deferred_Measurement_Principle).
+That fact is surprising enough that it has a name: the [deferred measurement principle](https://en.wikipedia.org/wiki/Deferred_Measurement_Principle).

 (I'd explain why this doesn't contradict delayed choice experiments, but I'd just be repeating the "spooky-action" explanation with different words.)

-We only have one thing left to do: set up entanglement between the top and bottom *before* the input is known, instead of after.
+We only have one thing left to do: setup entanglement between the top and bottom *before* the input is known, instead of after.
 To do that we just slide the initial H gate and CNOT gate all the way to the left:

 <img style="max-width:100%; border:1px solid black;" src="/assets/{{ loc }}/step13-entangle-beforehand.png"/>